rtolsma/rtolsma.github.io/_posts/2023-06-06-counterfactual-impact.markdown

 Let $$X_1, \ldots, X_N \stackrel{\text{i.i.d}}{\sim} \mathcal{D}$$ represent the impact of the $$N$$ contributors to $$F$$, and being humble for now, we assume that in expectation we're identical to everyone else throwing their hat in the ring, letting $$X_{N+1}\sim \mathcal{D}$$ represent our own impact.
 What is the counterfactual impact in this scenario?

-Well, taking the difference between the worlds where do and don't contribute, we see that the counterfactual impact $$I$$ is expressed as:
+Well, taking the difference between the worlds where you do and don't contribute, we see that the counterfactual impact $$I$$ is expressed as:

 $$
 \begin{align*}